christosgalano/bicep-docs/README.md

 When excluding sections, the result will be the default sections minus the excluded ones (e.g. `--exclude-sections description,usage` will include `modules,resources,parameters,udfs,uddts,variables,outputs` in that order).

 Both arguments cannot be provided at the same time, unless the `--include-sections` argument is the same as the default sections (e.g. `--include-sections description,usage,modules,resources,parameters,udfs,uddts,variables,outputs`).

+The `--show-all-decorators` flag can be used to include additional columns in the documentation tables showing constraint information from Bicep decorators (allowed values, min/max constraints, exportable status, etc.).
+By default, these details are hidden to keep the documentation concise.

 ### Example usage